Step 1: Inquire

 Applications are due prior to scheduling an interview.

 Applicants for whom English is not their first language are required to submit an official TOEFL report with the application.
 An applicant’s TOEFL score must meet the minimum requirement for the indicated grade of entry to be eligible for an interview.
 The TOEFL exam should be taken no sooner than August 1 for the following year’s entry.
 Age verification is also required prior to scheduling an interview.

 - Grade 10: 95

 Step 4: Parent/Guardian and Student Interview & Optional Tour

 Schedule a parent/guardian and student interview.
 After an application has been received, we will contact your family to set up an interview and optional private tour with one of our Gold Key Student Ambassadors.
 Interviews are scheduled when classes are in session, Monday through Friday.

 Submit either ISEE (School Code: 331635) or SSAT (School Code: 4948) scores to Masters.
 The Masters School is a registered test site with several test dates throughout the year.

-Submit recommendations from current school administrator, Math and English teachers as well as official transcript from the last two years.
+Submit recommendations from a current school administrator, math and English teachers as well as an official transcript from the last two years.